-This recipe comes from one of my best friend who eats a lot of savory tarts and pies!
+This recipe comes from one of my best friends who eats a lot of savory tarts and pies!
 We both lived close to our middle school and we would walk home together for lunch.
-I would ask her everyday what was she planning on eating and you could be sure she would be having a leftover piece of tart from the night before.
-Whether it was an onion tart, a potato pie, a caramelized red pepper tart, a tuna tart, this spinach and cheese pie, I was always so jealous!
+I would ask her every day what was she planning on eating and you could be sure she would be having a leftover piece of tart from the night before.
+Whether it was an onion tart, a potato pie, a caramelized red pepper tart, a tuna tart, or this spinach and cheese pie, I was always so jealous!
 Especially so when I knew that potatoes were going to be included in my lunch (and my dad being from the North of France, it happened pretty much every day).
 My best friend’s dad being vegetarian, I think they were making a lot of tarts to have something filling at dinner.

 Once you get around making pie crust, you can pretty much make a tart or pie with anything that’s in your fridge or pantry.
 It’s so convenient!
 Savory pastries were a rare occurrence in our house and I was so longing for some homemade buttery flaky pastry topped with something delicious!
-In return, my friend always wanted to come over when we were having French saucy meaty dishes (like boeuf bourgignon or cassoulet).
+In return, my friend always wanted to come over when we were having French saucy meaty dishes (like boeuf bourguignon or cassoulet).
 Being a grownup has a few advantages and picking your own lunch is one of them.
 Goodbye tasteless boiled potatoes and hello tasty pies!